TikhonJelvis/RL-book/book/chapter11/chapter11.md

 \index{policy!target policy|textbf}
 \index{policy!behavior policy|textbf}

 In SARSA, at a given time step, we are in a current state $S$, take action $A$, after which we obtain the reward $R$ and next state $S'$, upon which we take the next action $A'$.
 The action $A$ taken from the current state $S$ is meant to come from an exploratory policy (behavior policy) so that for each state $S$, we have adequate occurrences of all actions in order to accurately estimate the Q-Value Function.
 The action $A'$ taken from the next state $S'$ is meant to come from the target policy as we aim for *subsequent optimal behavior* ($Q^*(S, A)$ requires optimal behavior subsequent to taking action $A$).
-However, in the SARSA algorithm, the behavior policy producing $A$ from $S$ and the target policy producing $A'$ from $S'$ are in fact the same policy—the $\epsilon$-greedy policy.
+However, in the SARSA algorithm, the behavior policy producing $A$ from $S$ and the target policy producing $A'$ from $S'$ are, in fact, the same policy—the $\epsilon$-greedy policy.
 Algorithms such as SARSA in which the behavior policy is the same as the target policy are referred to as On-Policy Algorithms to indicate the fact that the behavior used to generate data (experiences) does not deviate from the policy we are aiming for (target policy, which drives towards the optimal policy).

 \index{reinforcement learning!on-policy|textbf}